An Empirical Investigation of Pre-Trained Deep Learning Model Reuse in the Scientific Process: Introduction

 To address this, we conduct the first empirical investigation of PTM reuse within the natural sciences.
-Leveraging an automated, large language model (LLM) driven pipeline to analyze~\totalPapersFound peer reviewed, open access papers from four prominent mega journals, we construct a dataset mapping natural science works (\ie biology, chemistry, physics, and environmental science) to the PTMs reused, the applied PTM reuse pattern, and the stage within the scientific process the PTM impacted.
-Out of the~\totalPapersFound papers analyzed, we identified~\papersResuingPTMs papers reusing PTMs.
-Within this subset, researchers in~\openalexPTMFieldOne emerged as the most frequent adopters.
-The~\onePTMReusePatternLower pattern was the predominant mode of reuse, while our analysis of the scientific process revealed that the~\topImpactOne stage experienced the most significant impact from PTM integration.

-This work provides the first quantitative study of PTM reuse within the natural sciences.
-Our primary contributions are (1) a systematic identification of PTM reuse patterns via an automated, LLM-driven pipeline, (2) an empirical characterization of how these models augment the scientific process to enhance research productivity, and (3) the release of a comprehensive dataset mapping scientific literature to specific PTM reuse patterns and their impact within the scientific process.
+Our primary contributions are threefold: (1) a systematic identification of PTM reuse patterns via an automated, large language model (LLM) driven pipeline, (2) an empirical characterization of how these models augment the scientific process to enhance research productivity, and (3) the release of a comprehensive dataset mapping scientific literature to specific PTM reuse patterns and their workflow impacts.

-\myparagraph{Contributions} \TODO{Do this last!} \NMS{This needs to be referenced in the discussions and abstract} Our contributions include: \begin{itemize}[leftmargin=16pt, rightmargin=5pt, topsep=0pt] \item A reproducible, LLM-agnostic pipeline for the autonomous review of scientific literature and apply it to~\totalPapersFound publications.
-Resulting in the first quantitative dataset of PTM reuse patterns in natural science, thereby establishing a baseline for how researchers integrate deep learning artifacts into the scientific record. \item We identify the specific stages of the scientific workflow augmented by PTMs, characterizing how model reuse enables a transition from traditional experimental methods to high-throughput, data-driven discovery. \NMS{Not a huge fan of this contribution.
-Will have to return to this later} \end{itemize}

-\myparagraph{Significance} As PTMs become the standard for integrating DL into scientific research, understanding the how scientists interact with the PTM ecosystem becomes paramount.
-Our findings establish a reproducible methodology for the longitudinal study of AI in science and provide the community with a quantitative baseline to guide the development of future engineering tools for scientific model reuse.
-Furthermore, our work identifies areas where PTMs are currently underutilized within the scientific process, thereby providing the foundational evidence needed to support future works on the integration of PTMs in under served areas.

-\myparagraph{Paper Outline} This paper is organized as follows: \Cref{sec:background} provides essential background and reviews related work, \Cref{sec:rq1} presents a longitudinal evaluation of PTM reuse pattern utilization, and \Cref{sec:rq2} measures the impact of PTMs on the scientific process within the natural sciences.
-The paper concludes in \Cref{sec:discussion} with a discussion of implications for science and future work, followed by an examination of potential threats to validity in \Cref{sec:threats}.
+By leveraging this pipeline to analyze~\totalPapersFound peer-reviewed, open-access papers from four mega journals~\citep{bjork_evolution_2018}, we mapped natural science works to their corresponding reused PTMs, reuse patterns, and impacted workflow stages.
+Of the~\totalPapersFound papers analyzed, we identified~\papersResuingPTMs instances of PTM reuse.
+Within this subset, \openalexPTMFieldOne emerged as the dominant field for PTM adoption.
+Furthermore, the~\onePTMReusePatternLower pattern was the predominant mode of reuse, with our analysis revealing that the~\topImpactOne stage experienced the most significant impact.